befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 Lawrence is a fun town, assuming it's not the middle of an ice storm.
 Get some exercise by rock-chalk-jaywalking your way up and around on the [University of Kansas](https://ku.edu/) campus.
 If you plan on being in town a bit longer, don't forget that Kansas City is only a 45 minute drive.
-We've compiled a list of Lawrence beverage and dining suggestions below:
+We've compiled a (partial) list of Lawrence beverage and dining options below:

 **Coffee & Pastries:**
 * 1900 Barker
 * Wheatfields
+* The Java Break

 **Breakfast & Brunch:**
 * The Roost
 * Wheatfields
 * Ladybird Diner

-**Dinner:**
+**Lunch & Dinner:**
 * Mass St. Fish House
 * Merchants Pub & Plate
 * Culinaria Mediterranean Kitchen
 * The Mad Greek
+* The Burger Stand
+* Fuzzy's Taco Shop
+* Sylas and Maddy's Ice Cream (this counts as dinner)

 **Beer & Cocktail Bars:**
 * Lawrence Beer Co.